The Ultimate TI Calculator FAQ - Introduction

 jr nz,loop

 This assembly code will reverse the color of every pixel on the screen on a TI-85 or TI-86.
-As you can probably guess b y looking at it, assembly is not quite as easy for a beginner to understand, since it describes individual operations of the processor rather than high-level operations that a human normally thinks about.
+As you can probably guess by looking at it, assembly is not quite as easy for a beginner to understand, since it describes individual operations of the processor in terms of CPU registers and memory addresses, rather than high-level operations that a human normally thinks about.
 This assembly code will take only about 0.01 seconds to run; this is the kind of speed that makes assembly suitable for high-performance software.

 Strictly speaking, the processor does not execute assembly code, but actually machine code.
 To run the program above, you would need to convert it into machine code.
 Machine code itself is a binary format, not text that people can read and understand, which is why people program in assembly language instead (in addition to other reasons; assembly language also allows comments that aren't executed to be inserted that explain the code, and labels [like "loop"] and symbols can be given meaningful names, and adjusted more easily).
 Converting the program to machine code is called assembling (or sometimes compiling) and the program used for it is called an assembler.
 Since the conversion is done before running, no performance loss occurs at run-time, and assembly is just as flexible since each assembly instruction directly specifies a machine code instruction.

-On the TI-89 and TI-92 Plus calculators, there are also a large number of high-quality programs now written in C. C is a high-level language (that is, it describes operations in a more abstract way than individual machine operations) which, unlike basic, is designed for speed, and also is converted to machine code before it is run.
-Since the programs are run in machine code form, the calculator community usually classifies them with "asm" programs even though they were not written in assembly.
+On the TI-89 and TI-92 Plus calculators, there are also a large number of high-quality programs now written in C. C is a high-level language (that is, it describes operations in a more abstract way than individual machine operations) but, unlike basic, it is designed for speed, and also is converted to machine code before it is run.
+Since the programs are run in machine code form and are fast, the calculator community usually classifies them with "asm" programs even though they were not written in assembly.

 The main disadvantage of assembly programs is that they are somewhat harder to develop, and can't be easily (if at all) typed in to the calculator by hand.
 There is also some chance of an asm program "crashing" but this is not really the huge problem it's occassionally said to be (see the general assembly section on crashes for more information).
 All in all, if you want to use advanced math software or play high-quality games, asm programs are usually the best choice.